pitastrudl/wekanwiki/IRC-FAQ.md

 [20:49:35] <Rojola> but, in reality I can not access it
 ```

 A: See 4) at https://github.com/wekan/wekan/wiki/Adding-users .
-This is Stanalone Wekan (Snap, Docker, Source), email settings have nothing to do with Sandstorm.
+This is Stanalone Wekan (Snap, Docker, Source), email setting.
+This has nothing to do with Sandstorm.

 ### Q: LDAP?